Accumulation Get Item¶

 Important Notes¶

-- Output type is dynamic: The output type follows the element type stored in the accumulation.
+- Type variability: The output type is dynamic and matches the type of the item stored in the accumulation.

 Troubleshooting¶